 Digital platforms for architecture are entering their post-content phase.
 The new notion that Everything is Architecture conveniently removes conceptual divisions between what is and what isn’t.
 It is the natural consequence of there being too little genuine architectural content compared with the amount of advertising and marketing that needs to be hung off of it.

 The 1920s had a flourishing environment of architectural thought brought about by perhaps at best a couple of dozen magazines reporting occurrences in and around Europe, and in two or three languages as well.
 There was crossover between disciplines but everything wasn’t architecture and architecture wasn’t everything.
 Architecture’s products were for everybody but everybody didn’t need to know about its designs or designers.
 Information about architecture meant information about recently completed buildings and for a while there was a healthy cycle involving the natural generation of information that architects were eager to receive, process and use to produce better buildings and pass on those results to other architects so people everywhere could benefit.
 It was the most intellectually dynamic and socially progressive decade the world had ever seen.
 We forget this.

-All but one of the slideshow images are from a MoMa exhibition titled THE ELECTRO-LIBRARY: European Avant-Garde Magazines from the 1920s (March 7–June 13, 2016).
+All but one of the above images are from a MoMa exhibition titled THE ELECTRO-LIBRARY: European Avant-Garde Magazines from the 1920s (March 7–June 13, 2016).